iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 ### **_4.14) Hosting of the participation events for Governance votes on GitHub_**

-All [participation events](#participation-event-62) for governance votes in the Shimmer network are hosted in the following repository:
+All [participation events](#participation-event-62) for governance votes in the Shimmer network that follow the official proccess outlined in this framework are hosted in the following repository:

 *  [https://github.com/iota-community/Shimmer-governance-participation-events](https://github.com/iota-community/Shimmer-governance-participation-events)